 And improv we will.
 Not only will it keep it interesting, but the opportunity to think on our feet allows us to develop new ideas and creative strategies that we wouldn’t if we were well-scripted.

-foundation of what each other does, set expectations and began to understand
+of what each other does, set expectations and began to understand the long game.

-the long game.
-And as we closed out the day reflecting on how our University
+And as we closed out the day reflecting on how our University values can influence

-values can influence our new adventure, I believe we felt a renewed sense of
+our new adventure, I believe we felt a renewed sense of purpose and possibility.